hfznr/computationalSurgineering/README.md

   - video recorder,
   - example tcp code, etc
 - **Calibration using matlab:** To get better calibration result matlab is used.
 Please check: https://github.com/arnaucr24/Surgical_Instrument_Tracking_CS
-- **separated_files:** This folder contains latest version of the code with oop version.
+- **surgical-tracking-last-version:** This folder contains latest version of the code with oop version.
 Also this part contains bundle adjustment, latest matlab calibration results, and tcp connection.
 You can check: https://github.com/ouazzmoh/surgical-tracking

 #### How does it work ?